waheedullahkhan001/notes-backend/README.md

 This is a notes backend made using the Spring Boot framework for Java.

-This project makes use following:
+This project makes use of following:

 - H2 Database (In Memory)
 - Security (JWT)